awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-s3-stepfunctions/README.md

 |s3LoggingBucket?|[`s3.Bucket`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html)|Returns an instance of s3.Bucket created by the construct as the logging bucket for the primary bucket.|
 |s3BucketInterface|[`s3.IBucket`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.IBucket.html)|Returns an instance of s3.IBucket created by the construct.|

-*Note - CloudTrail related properties have been removed since it is not required for this construct.*
+*Note - with the release of Enable EventBridge for Amazon S3, AWS CloudTrail is no longer required to implement this construct.
+Because of this, the following properties have been removed:*
 - cloudtrail
 - cloudtrailBucket
 - cloudtrailLoggingBucket